DragonSake/progressive-web-apps-2223/README.md

 ### Install packages

 After that we have to install we packages.
-You can do this by running the following commands.
+You can do this by running the following commands:

 ```
 npm install